JohnyCoolHD/RetroDisc-System/README.md

 ## 🌐 A Common Standard

-RetroDisc is more than a launcher.

-It defines a common directory layout that applications can understand.
+RetroDisc defines a common directory layout that applications can understand.

 Future integrations could include: